Master's program

 Moodle

--apply and understand international standards in different industry sectors,
+- apply and understand international standards in different industrial sectors,

--know the different methods of certification and be able to apply these procedures.
+- know the different methods of certification and can apply these methods

 - Acquire in-depth knowledge in mathematical and scientific areas